Business Compliance10 min read30 April 2026

 • Directors and officers: Names, identification numbers, appointment dates

-• Shareholders: Names, share allocations, changes in shareholding
+• Shareholders: Names, share allocations, any changes during the year

 • Company secretary details

-• Financial statements (if required to be filed -- see exemptions below)
+• Financial statements (if you are required to file them — more on exemptions below)

-• Confirmation that an AGM was held (or that the company is exempt from holding one)
+• Confirmation that an AGM was held (or that your company is exempt)

 Who Must File?